-These financial statements have been prepared on a going concern basis.
-Giving the global political and economic uncertainties resulting from the COVID-19 pandemic, the Company has seen significant volatility and business disruption reducing its expected performance in the current year.
-The company has already felt the impact of the government's quidelines on lockdown, with its production and sales patterns.
+These financial statements have also been prepared on a going concern basis.
+Giving the global political and economic uncertainties resulting from the COVID-19 pandemic, the Company has seen significant volatility and business disruption reducing its expected performance in in current Year.
+The Company has already felt the impact of the government's guidelines on lockdown, with its production and sales patterns.

-The government's anti-covid measures to prevent the further spread of the disease has also resulted in a significant decline in sales during the last guarter of the current year as follows:
+The government's anti covid measures to prevent the further spread of the disease has resulted in a significant decline in sales during the last quarter of the current year as follows:

-- Local sales have been decreased by a monthly average of 22% in the last quarter as compared to first three quarters: - ii.
-Export sales have been decreased by a monthly average of 63% in the last quarter as compared to first three quarters.
+- i.
+Local sales have been decreased by a monthly average of 20% in the last quarter as compared to first three quarters; and - ii.
+Export sales have been decreased by a monthly average of 54% in the last quarter as compared to first three